Initiative grants low-income students means to participate in distance-learning during COVID-19 health crisis

 Tom Zubko of New North Networks sees this partnership as not only a solution to the dilemma currently facing educators but also as an example of how technology can and will support education in the future.

 “The Internet has become an essential part of our daily lives - how we work, how we learn and how we stay in touch,” says Zubko.
 “There’s an incredible potential for these technologies to help expand access to education and, with it, opportunity.”

 “But for now,” says Zubko, “we’re just glad to help.”

-New North Networks is a privately-owned telecommunications company in Inuvik, Northwest Territories, Canada.
+New North Networks is a locally-owned telecommunications company in Inuvik, Northwest Territories, Canada.
 The company was established by Tom Zubko and has served the Beaufort Delta region since 1996.
-New North Networks offers cable television and internet products as well as a variety of radio, cellular and satellite services.
+New North Networks offers digital cable television and high-speed internet plans as well as a variety of radio, cellular and satellite services.